-With VP Workouts' Niesam, every customized workout plan includes the total body strength training exercises necessary for Body Balancing TM.
+With VP Workouts' Niesam, every customized workout plan includes the total body strength training exercises necessary for Body Balancing.
 Mix in some HIIT (high intensity interval training) and steady-state cardio and you have an ideal, personalized workout plan for overall toning and fat loss.

 Losing Weight (and Keeping it Off) Requires a Long-Term Workout Program

 Your friends plan a girl’s trip to Mexico.
 You want to get your body “bikini ready,” so you cut carbs from your diet, reduce the number of calories you’re eating each day, and regularly get up early to get in your 10,000 steps.
 You lose 10 pounds and enjoy your trip.
 A month later, you’ve gained it all back.
 Where did you go wrong?